Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

   attribute_type: string
 ```

-Now we will need a test endpoint, which would simulate a third party api json response.
+Now we will need a test endpoint, which would simulate a third party API JSON response.
 It could look like this:

 {% raw %}